bryanrillstone/cyclistic-bike-share-case-study/README.md

 # cyclistic-bike-share-case-study
 Google Data Analytics Professional Certificate: Capstone Project

-This Case Study was completed as the capstone project for the Google Data Analytics Professional Certificate.
+This Case Study was completed as my capstone project for the Google Data Analytics Professional Certificate.

 Below is a brief outline of the project.